WayScience/gc-durbinlab-bucket/README.md

 See below for an overview of roles which are important to context for various parts of this repository.

 - __Terraform Administrator__: this role involves administrating over cloud resources created with Terraform.
-Content found under the `terraform` directory and following steps under [Tutorial: Bucket Infrastructure](#bucket-infrastructure) apply to this role.
+Content found under the `terraform` directory and following steps under [Tutorial: Bucket Infrastructure](#%EF%B8%8F-bucket-infrastructure) apply to this role.
-- __Assay.Works Data Provider__: this role involves using content under `utilties` to synchronize (add, update, or remove) data to the bucket created by a Terraform Administrator.
-Instructions specific to this role are provided under [`utilities/README.md`](utilities/README.md).
+- __Assay.Works Data Provider__: this role involves using content under `utilties/assayworks` to synchronize (add, update, or remove) data to the bucket created by a Terraform Administrator.
+Instructions specific to this role are provided under [`utilities/assayworks/README.md`](utilities/assayworks/README.md).
+- __Way Lab Data Consumer__: this role is involved with downloading content from the bucket after it has been uploaded by Assay.Works.
+Associated content may be found under [`utilities/waylab/README.md`](utilities/waylab/README.md).

 ## 🛠️ Install